This morning I spotted a small heap of early nineteenth-century music on line ... this one in particular caught my eye ...

 Addison Langhorn Potter (1783-1853) 'of Heaton Hall' was a local coalmine owner, gent and civic worthy.

 Thomas Ions (1817-1858) was a prominent local organist, originally from Gateshead, the son of one James Ions and his wife Sarah.
 He started a musical career in Gateshead, as organist of St Thomas's Church, progressed to St Nicholas of Newcastle, and in that city established himself as a concert conductor and organist.
-He played or conducted evenings including some of the biggest metropolitan singing stars of the time, Charlotte Dolby, Henry Phillips, Susan Sunderland et al, and some of the great instrumentaloists -- Wagstaff, Loder, Lindley.
+He played or conducted evenings including some of the biggest metropolitan singing stars of the time, Charlotte Dolby, Henry Phillips, Susan Sunderland et al, and some of the great instrumentalists -- Wagstaff, Loder, Lindley.
 In 1848 he graduated BMus from Magdalen, Oxford and in 1854 he secured a Doctorate.
 In between times he was named conductor of the local Sacred Harmonic and Choral Society.

 He published various pieces of music with the local firm of Horn, including these in 1846